mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/deployment/index.md

   to catch issues early.
 - *Clear change log and audit trail*.
 The git commit log serves as an audit trail to answer the question: "_Who_ changed _what_, _when_?"
-Having such information readily available allows you to reach out to the right people when fixing or triaging a production incident to determine the _why_ and correctly resolve the issue as quickly as possible.
-Additionally, Dispatch's CD component (Argo CD) maintains a separate audit trail in the form of Kubernetes Events, as changes to a git repository don't include exactly when those changes were deployed.
+Having such information readily available allows you to reach out to the correct people when fixing or triaging a production incident to determine the _why_ and correctly resolve the issue as quickly as possible.
+Additionally, the Dispatch CD component (Argo CD) maintains a separate audit trail in the form of Kubernetes Events, as changes to a git repository do not include exactly when those changes were deployed.
 - *Avoid configuration drift*.
 The scope of manual changes made by operators expands over time.
 It soon becomes difficult to know which cluster